Erfurt school massacre: Massacre

 From the first shot to Steinhäuser's suicide the spree lasted no more than 20 minutes.
-One and a half hours later, Steinhäuser's body was found by a special police detachment (SEK) in room 111.
-The gunman had killed 16 people in the massacre—The assistant principal, the secretary, ten teachers, one trainee-teacher, two students, and one police officer.
-71 rounds were fired throughout the whole series of shootings.
+Shortly after 12:00 a.m., Steinhäuser's body was found by a special police detachment (SEK) in Room 111.
+The gunman had killed 16 people: the school's assistant principal, secretary, ten teachers, one trainee-teacher, two students, and one police officer.
+In total one third of the school's faculty were killed, and two students, aged 14 and 15, were shot by rounds fired through a locked door.
+He fired around 71 shots in total and reloaded three times during the massacre.